UnitTestBot/UTBotJava/docs/ResultAndErrorHandlingApiOfTheInstrumentedProcess.md

-# Result & Error Handling API of the Instrumented Process

-## Terminology

-- The _instrumented process_ is an external process used for the isolated invocation.
-- The `ConcreteExecutor` is a class which provides smooth and concise interaction with the _instrumented process_.
-It works in the _main process_.
+# Instrumented process API: handling errors and results

+In UnitTestBot Java, there are three processes:
+* IDE process
+* Engine process
+* Instrumented process

+The IDE process launches the plugin so a user can request test generation.
+Upon the user request, the Engine process is initiated — it is responsible for the input values generation.

+Here, in the Engine process, there is a `ConcreteExecutor` class, conveying the generated input values to the `InstrumentedProcess` class.
+The `InstrumentedProcess` class creates the third physical process — the Instrumented process that runs the user functions concretely with the provided input values and returns the execution result.

-- A client is an object which directly uses the `ConcreteExecutor`, so it works in the _main process_ as well.
+A _client_ is an object that uses the `ConcreteExecutor` directly — it works in the Engine process as well.
-- An _Instrumentation_ is an object which has to be passed to the `ConcreteExecutor`.
-It defines the logic of invocation and bytecode instrumentation in the _instrumented process_.

-## Common
+`ConcreteExecutor` expects an `Instrumentation` object, which is responsible for, say, mocking static methods.
+In UnitTestBot Java, `UtExecutionInstrumentation` is one of the possible `Instrumentation` interface implementations.

-Basically, if any exception happens inside the _instrumented process_, it is rethrown to the client process via RD.
+Basically, if an exception occurs in the Instrumented process, it is rethrown to the client object in the Engine process via Rd.

-- Errors which do not cause the termination of the _instrumented process_ are wrapped in `InstrumentedProcessError`.
-Process won't be restarted, so client's requests will be handled by the same process.
-We believe, that the state of the _instrumented process_ is consistent, but in some tricky situations it **may be not**.
-Such situations should be reported as bugs.
+The logic of handling errors and results depends on the provided instrumentation, e.g., `UtExecutionInstrumentation` in our case.

+## Concrete execution outcomes

+When `ConcreteExecutor` is parameterized with `UtExecutionInstrumentation` and the `ConcreteExecutor::executeAsync` is called, it leads to one of the three possible outcomes:

+* `InstrumentedProcessDeathException`

-- Some of the errors lead to the instant death of the _instrumented process_.
+Some errors lead to the instant termination of the Instrumented process.
   Such errors are wrapped in `InstrumentedProcessDeathException`.
-Before processing the next request, the _instrumented process_ will be restarted automatically, but it can take some time.
+  Prior to processing the next request, the Instrumented process is restarted automatically, though it can take time.

-The extra logic of error and result handling depends on the provided instrumentation.

-## UtExecutionInstrumentation

-The next sections are related only to the `UtExecutionInstrumentation` passed to the _instrumented process_.

-The calling of `ConcreteExecutor::executeAsync` instantiated by the `UtExecutionInstrumentation`  can lead to the three possible situations:
+`InstrumentedProcessDeathException` means that there is an Instrumented process internal issue.
+Nonetheless, this exception is handled in the Engine process.

+* `InstrumentedProcessError`

+Errors that do not cause the Instrumented process termination are wrapped in `InstrumentedProcessError`.
+  The process is not restarted, so client's requests will be handled by the same process.
+  We believe that the Instrumented process state is consistent but in some tricky situations it _may be not_.
+  These situations should be reported as bugs.
+`InstrumentedProcessError` also means
-- `InstrumentedProcessDeathException` occurs.
-Usually, this situation means there is an internal issue in the _instrumented process_, but, nevertheless, this exception should be handled by the client.
+that there is an Instrumented process internal issue that should be handled by the client object (in the Engine process).
-- `InstrumentedProcessError`  occurs.
-It also means an internal issue and should be handled by the client.
-Sometimes it happens because the client provided the wrong configuration or parameters, but the _instrumented process_ **can't determine exactly** what's wrong with the client's data.
-The cause contains the description of the phase which threw the exception.
+The issue may occur because the client provides the wrong configuration or parameters, but the Instrumented process cannot exactly determine what's wrong with the client's data: one can find a description of the phase the exception has been thrown from.

-- No exception occurs, so the `UtConcreteExecutionResult` is returned.
-It means that everything went well during the invocation or something broke down because of the wrong input, and the _instrumented process_ **knows exactly** what's wrong with the client's input.
-The _instrumented process_ guarantees that the state **is consistent**.
-The exact reason of failure is a `UtConcreteExecutionResult::result` field.
-It includes:
-	- `UtSandboxFailure` --- violation of permissions.
+* `UtConcreteExecutionResult`

+If the Instrumented process performs well or fails because of the known wrong input, the `UtConcreteExecutionResult` becomes relevant.
+The Instrumented process guarantees that the state is _consistent_.
+A `UtConcreteExecutionResult::result` field helps to find the exact reason for a failure:
+* `UtSandboxFailure` — permission violation;
-	- `UtTimeoutException` --- the test execution time exceeds the provided time limit (`UtConcreteExecutionData::timeout`).
+* `UtTimeoutException` — test execution time exceeds the provided time limit (`UtConcreteExecutionData::timeout`);
-	- `UtExecutionSuccess` --- the test executed successfully.
+* `UtExecutionSuccess` — successful test execution;
-	- `UtExplicitlyThrownException` --- the target method threw exception explicitly (via `throw` instruction).
+* `UtExplicitlyThrownException` — explicitly thrown exception for a target method (via `throw` instruction);
-	- `UtImplicitlyThrownException` --- the target method threw exception implicitly (`NPE`, `OOB`, etc. or it was thrown inside the system library)
+* `UtImplicitlyThrownException` — implicitly thrown exception for a target method (`NPE`, `OOB`, etc., or an exception thrown inside the system library).
-	- etc.

-### How the error handling works
+## Error handling implementation

-The pipeline of the `UtExecutionInstrumentation::invoke` consists of 6 phases:
+The pipeline of `UtExecutionInstrumentation::invoke` includes 6 phases:
--  `ValueConstructionPhase` --- constructs values from the models.
+1. `ValueConstructionPhase` — constructs values from the models;
-- `PreparationPhase` --- prepares statics, etc.
+2. `PreparationPhase` — prepares statics, etc.;
-- `InvocationPhase` --- invokes the target method.
+3. `InvocationPhase` — invokes the target method;
-- `StatisticsCollectionPhase` --- collects the coverage and execution-related data.
+4. `StatisticsCollectionPhase` — collects coverage and execution-related data;
-- `ModelConstructionPhase` --- constructs the result models from the heap objects (`Any?`).
+5. `ModelConstructionPhase` — constructs the result models from the heap objects (`Any?`);
-- `PostprocessingPhase` --- restores statics, clear mocks, etc.
+6. `PostprocessingPhase` — restores statics, clears mocks, etc.

 Each phase can throw two kinds of exceptions:
-- `ExecutionPhaseStop` --- indicates that the phase want to stop the invocation of the pipeline completely, because it's already has a result.
+- `ExecutionPhaseStop` — indicates that the phase tries to stop the invocation pipeline completely because it already has a result.
 The returned result is the `ExecutionPhaseStop::result` field.
-- `ExecutionPhaseError` --- indicates that an unexpected error happened inside the phase execution, so it's rethrown to the main process.
+- `ExecutionPhaseError` — indicates that an unexpected error has occurred during the phase execution, and this error is rethrown to the Engine process.

-The `PhasesController::computeConcreteExecutionResult` then matches on the exception type and rethrows the exception if it's an `ExecutionPhaseError`, and returns the result if it's an `ExecutionPhaseStop`.
+`PhasesController::computeConcreteExecutionResult` then matches on the exception type:
+* it rethrows the exception if the type is `ExecutionPhaseError`,
+* it returns the result if type is `ExecutionPhaseStop`.

-###   Timeout
+## Timeout

+Concrete execution is limited in time: the  `UtExecutionInstrumentation::invoke` method is subject to timeout as well.

-There is a time limit on the concrete execution, so the  `UtExecutionInstrumentation::invoke` method must respect it.
-We wrap phases which can take a long time with the `executePhaseInTimeout` block, which internally keeps and updates the elapsed time.
-If any wrapped phase exceeds the timeout, we return the `TimeoutException` as the result of that phase.
+We wrap the phases that can take a long time with the `executePhaseInTimeout` block.
+This block tracks the elapsed time.
+If a phase wrapped with this block exceeds the timeout, it returns `TimeoutException`.

+One cannot be sure
-The clients cannot depend that cancellation request immediately breaks the invocation inside the _instrumented process_.
-The invocation is guaranteed to finish in the time of passed timeout.
-It may or **may not** finish earlier.
-Already started query in instrumented process is **uncancellable** - this is by design.
+that the cancellation request immediately breaks the invocation pipeline inside the Instrumented process.
+Invocation is guaranteed to finish within timeout.
+It may or _may not_ finish earlier.
+The request that has been sent to the Instrumented process is _uncancellable_ by design.

-Even if the `TimeoutException` occurs, the _instrumented process_ is ready to process new requests.
+Even if the `TimeoutException` occurs, the Instrumented process is ready to process the new requests.